ejrmorrissey/scrape-tweets/README.md

 ## Install and Run
 Although this app should run on Windows in containerised or non-containerised form, the instructions here are for *nix systems.

 The easiest way to ensure your environment is set up to run the app is to run inside a container.
-However, with this method the image will need to be built again in order to change the twitter account that app monitors.
+However, with this method the image and container will need to be removed and built again in order to change the twitter account that app monitors.
 With a pipenv or python deployment the twitter account followed can be set every time the app is run.

 **Note: When running with a container image created will be large (hundreds of mb) as it includes everything needed to run Selenium.**